 The system we use to capture your in-shoe pressure is the ParoMed range, which meets the highest requirements for both precision and comfort.
 It delivers high measuring accuracy and reproducibility, and combines the measuring technology with 3D movement analysis to deliver a wealth of information about your body.

 Another fantastic aspect of this technology is that it captures genuine natural movement.
-A problem with traditional pressure plates that require a person to stand on a firm plastic sheet, is that standing on it or walking over it, may feel unnatural and staged, therefore subconsciously causing you to walk differently or load your feet in a different way.
+A problem with traditional pressure plates that require a person to stand on a firm plastic sheet, is that standing on it or walking over it, may feel unnatural and staged, therefore subconsciously causing you to walk differently or load your feet differently.
 This technology eliminates that risk, while also painting an accurate picture of how the pressure is reflected in shoes too - as knowing the support that is offered by your shoe and how this affects your loading pattern is also extremely important as your feet, shoes and any orthotics work closely together as a team.

 Pressure plates presented as flat insoles packed with sensors are placed in your regular shoes and are connected to the system.
 As you stand or move on our treadmill, the sensors react to the magnitude of pressure placed on them over the entire foot, and real-time dynamic loading and timing patterns are recorded in our system.
 It presents this data as graphic charts and images that instantly and easily identify your loading patterns at any point over the recorded time.